Re-edited film: History of manual re-editing

-Less controversial than external bodies editing movies were the rise of director's cut editions of movies, which flourished with the advent of DVDs.
-These restore—and occasionally also shorten or omit (as in the case of Alien)—scenes or footage from movies that had been left out of the theatrical print for varying reasons (including studio interference with the directors creative vision, inability to finish what was intended due to technology, or even the reactions of test audiences).
+Less controversial than external bodies editing movies was the rise of director's cut editions of movies, which flourished with the advent of DVDs.
+These restore—and occasionally also shorten or omit (as in the case of Alien)—scenes or footage from films that were respectively left out of, or included in the theatrical print for varying reasons (including studio interference with the directors' creative vision, inability to finish what was intended due to technology, or even the reactions of test audiences).

 History of programmed re-editing

 ClearPlay was sued by the DGA and MPAA, but the case was rendered moot by the Family Entertainment and Copyright Act of 2005, which clarified that ClearPlay's filtering approach was legal and did not violate copyright law.
 As a result, ClearPlay has been able to offer its products to consumers in the United States, while others have discontinued distribution of edited home video releases for legal reasons.

-Another aspect of re-editing comes with consumer made edits; the practice of fan edits (or fanedits)—which have become more popular as they have spread over the internet—involves consumers loading the filmed content into their computers and using video editing software to produce mostly a version with content changed for their own entertainment.
+Another aspect of re-editing comes with consumer-made edits; the practice of fan edits, which have become more popular as they have spread over the internet, involves consumers loading filmed content onto their computers and using video-editing software, mostly to produce a version with content changed altered to their own preferences.

 Future of the industry

 It is unclear where this industry is headed.
 An April 2005 poll conducted by ABC News indicated continued demand for the product.
 Of 1,002 adults from across the United States sampled for the poll, 39% of those polled expressed interest in purchasing re-edited films, while 58% of respondents said that they would not be interested in making such a purchase (with a three-point error margin).

 Despite the aforementioned legal rulings, companies continue to sell re-edited movies via the Internet, some of which have been shut down in accordance with the reasoning of the 2006 decision by the Colorado District Court.
 Even still, online search engine results reveal that companies continue to provide fixed media products, such as Clean Play DVDs.
 Sometimes, these re-sellers use "going out of business" tactics to move inventory.
-However, physical "brick and mortar" stores have been shut down, such as Cougar Video in Provo, Utah, which remained open long after the named companies in the aforementioned lawsuit were closed down.
+However, physical "brick and mortar" stores, such as Cougar Video in Provo, Utah, have been closing down.
+This last remained open long after the companies named in the lawsuit detailed above were closed down.

 One company, Swank, offers re-edited movies created by the studios themselves, supposedly for showings in correctional facilities and other non-theatrical locations.
-It is not clear if these versions are the same re-edited versions that studios create for airlines or television showings.
+It is not clear whether these versions are the same re-edited versions that studios create for airlines or television showings.